Navigation: »No topics above this level«

 GData

-GData AntiVirus is delivered with an "On Access Scanner", that is able to notice if an infected file was written to/ read from the hard disk.
-The "On Access Scanner needs time to test attachments, therefore, the downloading of messages will take longer.
+GData AntiVirus is delivered with an "On Access Scanner" that is able to notice if an infected file was written to / read from the hard disk.
+The "On Access Scanner" needs time to test attachments resulting in a longer download time for messages.

 Infected files have to be moved or deleted without prompting.